adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## What does maintainable mean?

+Maintainable means editing or writing CSS

-Maintainable CSS is CSS that we can edit without worrying that we've accidentally caused problems elsewhere.
+Maintainable CSS can be defined as being able to make changes to it, without worrying about accidentally causing problems elsewhere.

 ## What does scalable mean?